ft.

 Ikaria & Longevity:

-the Secrets of The
+the Secrets of The Blue Zone

 Ikaria is an island that has long been revered for the longevity of its people.
 Though perhaps more recognized in modern times through The Blue Zones research, there is a long and rich history detailing the island’s hearty people.